KXCA

 KKRX (1050 AM, "X93.7") is a radio station broadcasting an alternative rock format.
 Licensed to Lawton, Oklahoma, United States, the station serves the Lawton area.
-The station is currently owned by Mollman Media, Inc. Studios and transmitter are located on Flower Mound Road in eastern Lawton.
+The station is currently owned by Hilliary Broadcasting Co Inc. Studios and transmitter are located on Flower Mound Road in eastern Lawton.

 On February 23, 2024, KXCA and its urban adult contemporary format began simulcasting on KKRX 1380 AM Lawton in preparation of the format moving to KKRX when a new format launches on KXCA.

 On March 1, 2024, KXCA dropped its simulcast with KKRX and launched an alternative rock format, branded as "X93.7".

+In December 2025, Hilliary Broadcasting Co.
+Inc. purchased KKRX and closed on the sale on June 10, 2026.